Image of Whistleblower Retaliation Jury Verdicts and Settlements

 When determining the amount of an award, the SEC considers various factors that may increase or decrease an award percentage of between 10% and 30% of the total monetary sanctions collected.
 An SEC whistleblower attorney can help a whistleblower leverage these factors to maximize their award.
 In addition, an SEC whistleblower attorney can determine whether a whistleblower is eligible for a “related action” award, which could significantly increase the amount of an award.

-Finally, if the SEC acts on a whistleblower’s information and brings a successful enforcement action in excess of $1 million, an SEC whistleblower lawyer can help prepare a detailed application for an award that makes a compelling case for a high award percentage of the total monetary sanctions collected.
+If the SEC acts on a whistleblower’s information and brings a successful enforcement action in excess of $1 million, an SEC whistleblower lawyer can help prepare a detailed application for an award, known as a Form WB-APP, that makes a compelling case for a high award percentage of the total monetary sanctions collected.

 Importantly, these benefits represent only a handful of the countless ways in which an SEC whistleblower attorney can assist whistleblowers before the SEC.
 For more information, contact the SEC whistleblower attorneys at Zuckerman Law today to schedule a free, confidential consultation.